Information for British citizens living overseas

 Overseas electors are eligible to vote in parliamentary elections and national referendums in the UK.

-If you have lived abroad for more than 15 years and are not a public servant posted overseas, then you are not eligible to vote.
-However, the government has published detailed plans on how it intends to remove the 15 year limit and give all British citizens living overseas, 'votes for life'.
+At present, if you have lived abroad for more than 15 years and are not a public servant posted overseas, then you are not eligible to vote.
+However, under the Elections Act 2022, the 15 year rule will be removed, to allow all British citizens living overseas to vote in UK Parliamentary elections, regardless of when they left the UK.
+This webpage will be updated as more information becomes available.

-Please click the relevant link to register to vote through the GOV.UK online service.
+Please use the relevant link below to register to vote through the GOV.UK online service.

 British citizen living in another country